pavankramadugu/IAAS/README.md

 ### Installation

-Steps to install and set up your app.
+Steps to install and set up the app.

 1. Clone the repo
    ```sh